oruelle/gofpdf/README.md

   - Charting facility
   - Import PDFs as templates

+Fork changes :
+  - Change the behavior of error management :
+    - Most of the functions now return an error in order to better manage the build problems and not have the error only at the document building
+  - Add real justified text rendering
+  - fix split text function
+  - Add simplifed functions to build a document with title, paragraph or table functions (see docbuild_test.go and rendered example in pdf/Fpdf_DocBuildSimply.pdf)

 gofpdf has no dependencies other than the Go standard library.
 All tests pass on Linux, Mac and Windows platforms.